hemisemidemipresent/btd6-modding-tutorial/README.md

 <img src="https://cdn.discordapp.com/attachments/859064232262762497/1008077519242657822/unknown.png"/>

 **IMPORTANT: `Btd6ModHelper.dll` needs to be in the Mods directory at all times.
 If you don't have the mod helper, the game will not save progress and most mods will not work.**

+If you are using the **`Epic Games`** version of the game, then you will also need to follow [this tutorial](https://github.com/Baydock/BTD6EpicGamesModCompat/) to make melonloader work.

 ## How to uninstall Melonloader